Marie-Louise (conscript)

+The "Marie-Louises" were the conscripts, mostly teenage French boys, who were conscripted into Napoleon's French Imperial Army between October 1813 and 1815.
+On 9 October 1813, Empress of the French Marie Louise issued a decree ordering the conscription of 200,000 men into the army; as there was a shortage of military-age males in France, recruiting regulations were changed to allow for those as young as 14 and as short as 5 ft 1 in to be conscripted.
+The majority of Marie-Louises served in the campaign in north-east France from January to March 1814, defending against an invasion by the Sixth Coalition.
+Though they received as little as two weeks of training and would be soundly defeated in the War, French historians lionized the Marie-Louises as courageous youths motivated by patriotic ideals instead of being forced into military service.

-Though they received as little as two weeks' training, commentators at the time have described the Marie-Louises as courageous.
-Despite this the French Army was too small to oppose the allies and, following the capture of Paris, Napoleon abdicated on 13 April 1814, bringing the war to a close.
-The Marie-Louises featured in subsequent art and literature, particularly after the outbreak of the Franco-Prussian War in 1870.
-The term was revived in 1914 to refer to French conscripts of the First World War.
+The conscription of so many men proved unable to prevent the Sixth Coalition from defeating the French and occupying Paris, resulting in Napoleon's abdication on 13 April 1814, ending the War of the Sixth Coalition.
+Eventually, the term "Marie-Louises" was extended to anyone conscripted into the French Imperial army between 1813 and 1815, including when Napoleon briefly assumed power in France again during the Hundred Days.
+The Marie-Louises were featured in several works of art and literature, particularly after the outbreak of the Franco-Prussian War in 1870 to bolster French nationalism and patriotism.
+In 1914, the term was revived to describe Frenchmen conscripted into the French army after the outbreak of World War I.

 Background

 Conscription in France was based on the Jourdan-Delbrel law of 1798 which required a military obligation (not necessarily service under arms) from men between 20 and 25 years old.
 The time in service was set at 3 years though this was extended at the discretion of the state in wartime.
-It was inequally applied, the ratio of men conscripted varied between departments and even between cantons of the same department.
+The proportion of men conscripted varied between departments and even between cantons of the same department.
 The age at conscription was reduced to 19 in December 1806 and the army took volunteers as young as 18.
 Conscription was unpopular, particularly in rural areas where conscripts had little confidence of ever seeing their home village again.
 Resistance against conscription took hold in several regions and the authorities were forced to repress this by force in 1809–10.

-By 1813 Emperor of France Napoleon I's Grande Armée was severely depleted as a result of losses suffered in the unsuccessful 1812 invasion of Russia, the ongoing and unsuccessful Peninsular War and the ongoing German Campaign as well as from diseases such as typhus.
+By 1813 Emperor Napoleon I's Grande Armée was severely depleted as a result of losses suffered in the unsuccessful 1812 invasion of Russia, the ongoing and unsuccessful Peninsular War and the ongoing German Campaign as well as from diseases such as typhus.
 Napoleon considered that he was 110,000 soldiers short of those needed to defend France ahead of an anticipated invasion of north-east France by the Sixth Coalition.
 He decided to extend conscription in the Empire to supply the necessary men.